tbreuss/mithril-by-examples/README.md

 ## Contributing

-If you're interested in contributing to `Mithril by Examples`, please read our [contributing guide](Contribute.md).
+If you're interested in contributing to `Mithril.js by Examples`, please read our [contributing guide](Contribute.md).